 As soon as the date for the wedding is cleared with the Chapel calendar, the Organist or musicians should be notified.
 Music, as used in the services of the Church, is an expression of worship – Wedding music should be no exception to this rule.
 All such music, both instrumental and vocal, should be appropriate for one of the most important religious rites administered by the Church.

 The Charles E. Hayworth Sr. Memorial Chapel has a beautiful pipe organ which was installed in 1990.
 Capable organists are ready to assist you with your needs.
 A list of approved organists is available.
 These professional organists are listed in alphabetical order with information provided as to their credentials, work experience, fees, and services.
 You should contact the organist and secure a commitment to play for your wedding.
 The organist is the control person for your music.
 The listed organists are the only people approved to play the organ for a wedding.
 If you choose to use the piano in the Chapel you may use the pianist of your choice.

-Picture taking with flash cameras or lighted video recorders will not be allowed during the progress of the sacred wedding ceremony, beginning when the mothers are seated.
+Flash Photography or lighted video recorders will not be allowed during the progress of the sacred wedding ceremony.
+Sound from electronic devices, including cameras and video recorders must be turned in the off position.
 Photographs may be made in the narthex of the Sanctuary or the Chapel Garden before or after the ceremony and the wedding party may return to the altar or the garden after the ceremony for as many pictures as they wish.
 Photographs with time exposures may be taken during the ceremony.
 We reserve the right to restrict any photographer who does not abide by the above policy.
 Any recording or tapes of the ceremony are the responsibility of the wedding party.
 An electrical outlet has been provided on the left (facing altar) balcony’s front aisle wall for video cameras.
-No video recordings are to be made from any other location during the ceremony.